AllenLiu20210507/Admob-Vungle-Android/README.md

     ```
 ## Tips:
 - Due to the 6.5.2 adapter is not released yet from Admob,you need to download the admob-vungle-adapters-6.5.2.0.aar form [https://support.vungle.com/hc/en-us/articles/360027517832-Early-Access-Integrating-AdMob-Vungle-SDK-v-6-5-2-Android-]
+- Create the libs folder in the /app/ and drag the admob-vungle-adapters-6.5.2.0.aar to the libs.

 ## Tested Version